Editor’s Note: The Eli & Elm Wharf Collection Bamboo sheets are no longer available. For more options, check out our list of the best sheets.

 Eli & Elm’s Wharf Collection striped bamboo sheets definitely have a luxurious feel to them thanks to their long-staple fibers and lustrous sateen weave.

 Besides wrinkling, the sheets are fairly simple to care for.
-Just follow the care instructions for the machine wash and dry, and that combined with the long-staple fibers should enhance durability — leaving you with these sheets in top condition for a good period of time.
+Just follow the care instructions for the machine wash and dry, and that combined with the long-staple fibers should enhance durability — leaving consumers with these sheets in top condition for a good period of time.